roofrack/dotfiles/README.md

      chown .xinitrc to your user or it wont work.

  6. For transluceny edit the /etc/xdg/picom.conf file and comment out vsync.
-This is a virtualbox issue.
+This is a virtualbox issue (if youre using that).
 I have symlinked this as well to the dotfiles directory so should work.

  7. The tpm plugin manager will be installed.
 If you had to do it manually run git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm and once tmux is open type the prefix key followed by "I" to have tmux install the plugins listed in your .tmux.conf file.

- 8. Vim will autoinstall plugins and coc-extensions when opening the first time.
+ 8. Nvim will install plugins using lazy.nvim plugin manager.
+Lsp language servers should auto-install.

  9. Install Yay for AUR packages.
 Install i3lock-color for the lock screen using yay.